 During registration, you'll also answer personal validation questions, which you'll be asked to recall your answers for during the course and test.
 Here's an example of a personal validation question: "What's your favorite candy?"

-You must be under age 18 to take the permit test online.
-If you are 18 or older, you cannot purchase the bundle option.
+You must be at least 14 years and 6 months old and under the age of 18 to take the permit test online.
+If you are under 14 years and 6 months old or if you are 18 or older, you cannot purchase the bundle option.